-Figure~\ref{fig:models_convergence} illustrates that as LLMs decrease in size and capability, the convergence of their hints also diminishes.
+Figure~\ref{fig:models_convergence} illustrates that as LLMs increase in size and capability, the convergence of their hints also increases.
 This trend is observed for both LLaMA-3.1-8b and LLaMA-3.1-70b, used as the cores of the convergence method.
 This supports our claim in Section~\ref{ss:data_analysis} regarding the correlation between convergence and ranks.
-The figure also shows that the average convergence for the answer-aware approach surpasses that of the answer-agnostic approach, suggesting that including the answer in the prompt makes it easier for LLMs to generate hints.
-Furthermore, LLMs finetuned on the train subset of the \datasetname dataset achieve better convergence scores than their vanilla counterparts, indicating \textit{the efficacy of \datasetname for finetuning LLMs in hint generation.}
+The figure also shows that the \emph{average convergence of hints created by the answer-aware approach surpasses that of the ones by answer-agnostic approach, suggesting that including the answer in the prompt makes it easier for LLMs to generate good hints}.
+Furthermore, LLMs finetuned on the train subset of the \datasetname dataset achieve better convergence scores than their vanilla counterparts, indicating \textit{the usefulness of \datasetname for finetuning LLMs for hint generation.}